LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 and then, let the behavior of the other party determine, if they get to keep your respect.

-In addition to being a chronic pain patient for over 10 years, I also possess superior clinical training skills and have supervised a 3 provider specialty surgical practice.
+In addition to being a chronic pain patient for over 17 years now, I also possess superior clinical training skills and have supervised a 3 provider specialty surgical practice.

 Thus, I present the detailed expert data that I do, from both sides of the coin, to breed better understanding, communications, and mutual respect to facilitate stronger and more successful doctor/patient relationships because you don't have to like or love your doctor, or they you, but mutual respect is non-negotiable.